Version next

 Before you Start

-Users with Edit and Read-only access to a project can export data
+Who can use this feature Users with Any account Users with Edit and Read-only access to a project can export data Included in Sirius Web |

 The Download feature allows you to export your data from the Obeo Studio to your computer.